However you may feel about New Year’s resolutions, January just seems to bring on the desire for fresh starts.

 Some types of content attract new visitors, some strengthen your relationships, and some pave the way for a sale.
 What would be the ideal mix for your site?

-(If content strategy is tricky for you, pick up two free ebooks from Brian Clark in our member library — The Business Case for Agile Content Marketing and A Content Marketing Strategy that Works.
+(If content strategy is tricky for you, check out Content Marketing in 2021 and How to Create a Winning Content Marketing Strategy.
 Together, they’ll help you figure out what kinds of content are needed for different functions.
 In fact, we have an entire free marketing library for you, which will come in handy as you’re doing a project like this one.)